 This was also the original intention of calling Jesus the "son of G-d."
 However, the fathers of Christianity soon resorted to a literal interpretation of this term in order to compete with the other "god-men" religions of the time (see chapter 2).
 The following incident reflects the original connotation of the phrase:

 When Jesus was twelve years old, he was missing for three days.
 When his parents finally found him in the Temple, he asked them:

 "How is it that you sought me?
 Did you not know that I must be in my Father's House?"
 And they did not understand the saying which he spoke to them.

-If angels had really informed Mary and Joseph that a "son of G-d" would be born to them-as we are told in Luke 1:26--35 and Matthew 1:20--21-why did they not understand his question?
+If angels had really informed Mary and Joseph that a "son of G-d" would be born to them as we are told in Luke 1:26-35 and Matthew 1:20-21 then why did they not understand his question?

 Behold, the days are coming, says the L-rd, when I will raise up for David a righteous branch, and he shall reign as king and deal wisely, and execute justice and righteousness in the land.
 In his days Judah will be saved and Israel will dwell safely, and this is the name by which he will be called: The L-rd is our righteousness.

 In the previous chapter, we saw that G-d's Name is conferred upon angels.
 It is also incorporated in the names of people:

-And [the angel] said: "Your name shall no longer be called Jacob, but Israel [literally, "he who strives with G-d"], for you have striven with G-d and with men, and have prevailed."
+And [angel] said: "Your name shall no longer be called Jacob, but Israel ["he who strives with G-d"], for you have striven with G-d and with men, and have prevailed."

 II Kings 24:17

-And the king of Babylon made Mattaniah [literally, "gift of the L-rd"], his father's brother, king in his place, and changed his name to Zedekiah [literally, "my righteousness is the L-rd"].
+And the king of Babylon made Mattaniah ["gift of the L-rd"], his father's brother, king in his place, and changed his name to Zedekiah ["my righteousness is the L-rd"].

 And Abraham called the name of that place: "The L-rd sees."